-As I write this, I’m dipping my toe into the swimming pool of more intense introductions, with my son knowing my true identity.
+As I write this, I’m dipping my toe into the pool of intense introductions, with my son knowing my true identity.
 I had three opportunities to meet him as a friend of his foster family, so he was able to get used to the image of me, and I was able to see him around people he was comfortable with.
 That was key – he felt safe whilst being introduced to someone new, and I was able to see him interacting with people he trusted, and that helped me know what his “positive behaviour” looked like.

 Each of those first was a hard act to balance; I had never been mentioned before and now was being introduced as a friend.
-That was fine, although we were conscious we’d need to work with that when he was told who I really was.
+How would he feel when he was told who I really was?

 Well, he has been told, and he reacted well; he asked questions, but we want him to – I’d be more worried if he was just silent.
 I’m writing this as I come back from a weekend of introductions, and his reactions to and about me have been fascinating.
 Although I’d never admit this to him, I’ve been just as nervous – I want to make a good impression, set him at his ease, and learn all about him.
 I always want him to feel comfortable with me so that he can talk to me about the good stuff as well as the bad – but I need to earn his trust, and that’s my job to do.
 What does he need to do?
 Be a child.